Vero Beach High School

+Recently in the 2026-2027 school year, the Freshman Learning Center housing 9th grade has had a change of location and now moved to the main campus.
+The former Freshman Learning Center (now Vero Beach Middle School) houses grades 6-8, leaving it to be one of the few traditional middle schools in the county.
+The main campus (also known as VBHS houses grades 9-12.

 History

 A statue of the Fighting Indians mascot.

 Vero Beach High School can trace its timeline back to the class of 1905, where students learned in a one-room schoolhouse.
 In 1925, the first official Vero Beach High School opened.
 It was located about a half-mile north of the current location, where Vero Beach High School's Freshman Learning Center stands today.

 After Vero Beach High School moved to its present-day location in 1963, the old high school became Vero Beach Junior High School, and VBHS took on a new official name, Vero Beach Senior High School.

 In 1977, the junior high school was becoming insufficient for housing all of the county's junior high schoolers, and was torn down to make way for a new, smaller school, Indian River Middle 8 - the present-day home of the Freshman Learning Center, and soon to become a middle school again, once all the renovations at Vero Beach High School are complete.
 Prior to the completion of Sebastian River High School in 1994, Vero Beach High School was the only public high school in Indian River County.

 Vero Beach High School completed a three-year, $51 million remodeling project in 2009.

 Rachel Finnegan took over for the 2025–2026 school year.